yarohtar/cam-maths-notes-obsidian/README.md

 None of this is official and it is not an accurate representation of what was lectured.
 I tend to give more attention to the things that I found difficult, while I might omit things that I already knew.

-this is a change made in the main repository
+this is a change made in the main repository this is a second change made in the main repository

 ## How to view
 Firstly download the Obsidian app from the official website https://obsidian.md/